 The most important thing I have come to understand from my consultancy experience and from writing CVs for people all over the world is that the needs of employers are broadly similar.
 They want to select somebody in whom they are confident and they believe can add value to their business; helping them to meet their objectives.
-The specific objectives and ways in which the ideal candidate adds value vary wildly, but the prevailing issues stay the same.
-These objectives also vary between companies and between industries as well.
+The specific targets and ways in which the ideal candidate adds value vary wildly, but the common issues stay the same.
+These goals also vary between companies and between industries as well.

 Culture is undoubtedly an important factor, as it will affect how business is done in each region or country.
-The extent to which this affects your approach to CV writing however is very small.
-In an increasingly globalised business environment, culture is often separate from the key principles of a business.
-Equally, a company might be headquartered in a different county and as such, its organisational culture will be driven from there, rendering ‘local’ advice less relevant.
+The extent to which this affects your approach to CV writing, however, is minimal.
+In an increasingly globalised business environment, culture is often separate from the fundamental principles of business.
+Equally, a company might be headquartered in a different country, and as such, its organisational culture will be driven from there, rendering ‘local’ advice less relevant.

-An example of a well-known difference is that the USA and Canada generally expect a 1 page ‘resume’ in most industries.
-I have written a few of these ‘summary CVs’, and kept them to a succinct single page.
-Equally I have written successful 2 page versions if a candidate was senior enough and if the content was sufficiently compelling.
-This idea is not particularly new, and some high profile opinion agrees with me.
+An example of a well-known difference is that the USA and Canada expect a 1-page ‘resume’ in most industries.
+I have written a few of these ‘summary CVs’ and kept them to a succinct single page.
+Equally, I have written successful 2-page versions if a candidate was senior enough and if the content was sufficiently compelling.
+This idea is not particularly new, and some high-profile opinion agrees with me, read more here.

 What you need to do then, when writing a CV or similar, is find out what that particular employer is looking for and then present evidence that you meet their criteria better than any other candidate.
 It is this fundamental of CV writing and interviewing that doesn’t change amongst any business in the world.

 Why use a professional CV writer?
-Find out at http://graemejordan.co.uk/why-me/professional-cv/Back to Candidate blogs
+Find out here.